Install Apache Hadoop on Windows

 If Hadoop isn’t working after installation, it might be due to improperly configured environment variables, missing or incorrect paths in the core-site.xml and hdfs-site.xml files, or an outdated version of the bin folder.

-to solve this issue, ensure you’ve set the paths correctly and replaced the bin folder with a Windows-compatible version.
+To solve this issue, ensure you’ve set the paths correctly and replaced the bin folder with a Windows-compatible version.

 How to fix ‘Hadoop is not recognized as an internal or external command’?